BrockDSL/Introduction-to-ArcGIS-StoryMaps/README.md

   ---
 ### Section Four

  1. Click the plus icon and select the embed option.
-This feature allows you to paste a link to content such as this video [https://youtu.be/_L-vL5NFkYA](https://youtu.be/_L-vL5NFkYA) OR <iframe> code from another website.
-For example, you can embed content from an OMEKA site.
+This feature allows you to paste a link to content such as this video [https://youtu.be/_L-vL5NFkYA](https://youtu.be/_L-vL5NFkYA) OR <iframe> code from another website ( <iframe width="1080" height="720" frameborder="0" scrolling="no" allowfullscreen src="https://arcg.is/1fG8fP0"></iframe> ) or simply a URL ( https://arcg.is/1fG8fP0 ).
+Try various options and see the result.

   ---